nehorayc/YMIR/README.md

 ## Acknowledgments

 * Ihe Mathematics and Computer Science Department, The Open University of Israel
-* OMIlab, The Open University of Israel
+* Open Media and Information Lab (OMILab), The Open University of Israel
 * The Google API team